 Ultimately, the type of gear being inspected comes down to the customer’s needs and wants.
 It may make the most economical sense to have the inspector or inspectors systematically go through all of your equipment at once to take advantage of their time and travel while they’re already on-site.

-But, over the course of an inspection, a rigging inspector can inspect any of the following product types:
+Over the course of an inspection, a rigging inspector can inspect any of the following product types:

 - Lifting Slings: alloy chain slings, wire rope slings, synthetic roundslings, synthetic web slings, metal mesh chain slings, synthetic rope slings